qingwen220/geaflow/README.md

 |:--------------------------------------------------------|:--------------------------------|:-----------------------------------------------------|:---------------------------------------------------------|:------------------------------------------------------------------|
 | [dev@geaflow.apache.org](mailto:dev@geaflow.apache.org) | Development-related discussions | [Subscribe](mailto:dev-subscribe@geaflow.apache.org) | [Unsubscribe](mailto:dev-unsubscribe@geaflow.apache.org) | [Archives](http://mail-archives.apache.org/mod_mbox/geaflow-dev/) |

+### DingTake Group

+If you have any questions during use, you can join the GeaFlow Dingtalk group for communication and discussion.
+The Dingtalk group code is ``156800008790``.

+### Star Us
 **If you are interested in GeaFlow, please give our project a [ ⭐️ ](https://github.com/apache/geaflow).**